hspec/hspec-laws/README.markdown

 List as a Monoid
   mempty
-   - mempty is a left identity
+   - is a left identity
-   - mempty is a right identity
+   - is a right identity
   mappend
    - is associative